Alyson Hurt appears in the following:

 Congress is back with a daunting must-do list.
 But its first order of business will be the Iran nuclear deal, as a deadline looms on Sept.
 17. Even though the deal is basically done, as NPR's Ailsa Chang reports, Congress ...

 Sure, playing in the women's World Cup burns a lot more energy than watching the women's World Cup.
 But the number of calories expended in sports and daily activities isn't always so obvious.

 To figure it out, we dove into this database compiled by Arizona State University.
 It charts ...

 Monday, June 15, 2015

-Americans' relationship with sports changes as we grow older.
-About three-quarters of adults say they played sports as children.
-By the time people are in their late 20s, only about a quarter do.
+But as participants, Americans' relationship with sports changes as we grow older.
+About three-quarters of adults say they played sports when they were younger.
+By the time people are in their late 20s, however, only 26 percent ...

 Wednesday, June 03, 2015